 The Way Forward

-Coming out of Covid-19, profitability of TMCs will involve a reduction of manpower.
+Coming out of Covid-19, the profitability of TMCs will involve a reduction of manpower.
 In my opinion, between 20 to 25% of the current staff will have to go.
+Click here to read my post on the future shape of TMCs that will create more effective Travel Businesses.
 The Industry will have to shrink before it can expand once again.
-It is inevitable that some staff will quit the Industry all together.
+It is inevitable that some staff will quit the industry altogether.
 Their exit will become an integral part of the recovery process.

 It will be a good 18 to 24 months before TMCs commence any Human Resources expansion plans again.
 Travel Management Companies have no option but to change.
 They will need to reduce manpower to become more financially stable.